How do I apply for CalFresh?

 To be eligible your total income must be less or equal to the Maximum Monthly Gross Income Standard and Net Monthly Income Standard limits.
 Gross income is your income before taxes and other deductions allowed under the program.
 Net Income is what is left over after the CalFresh deductions.
 Households with at least one member who is disabled or age 60 or older have to meet the Net Monthly Income limit only for the household size.
 See the CalFresh Income Limit Chart.

-Deductions are expenses allowed under the program that can be subtracted from the household’s monthly gross income.
+Deductions are expenses allowed under the program that can be subtracted from the household’s monthly gross income to determine eligibility and the amount of CalFresh benefits that will be received monthly.
 CalFresh deductions include:

 - 20% deduction from earned income,